ethereum/consensus-specs/specs/phase0/p2p-interface.md

 ## The discovery domain: discv5

-Discovery Version 5 ([discv5](https://github.com/ethereum/devp2p/blob/master/discv5/discv5.md)) is used for peer discovery.
+Discovery Version 5 ([discv5](https://github.com/ethereum/devp2p/blob/master/discv5/discv5.md)) (Protocol version v5.1) is used for peer discovery.

 `discv5` is a standalone protocol, running on UDP on a dedicated port, meant for peer discovery only.
 `discv5` supports self-certified, flexible peer records (ENRs) and topic-based advertisement, both of which are (or will be) requirements in this context.

-:warning: Under construction. :warning:

 ### Integration into libp2p stacks